dnel/BusinessHours/README.md

 getminutes()

-Returns the number of working minutes between the two datetimes.
+Returns and integer of the number of working minutes between the two datetimes.

 gethours()

-Returns the number of full hours worked based on the number of working minutes divided by 60.
-Reminder minutes will be truncated, if remainder minutes are required perform a modulus of getminutes().
+Returns an integer of the number of full hours worked. calculated from the return of getminutes() divided by 60.
+Aways rounded down, reminder minutes are truncated by the integer conversion, if remainder minutes are required perform a modulus of getminutes().

 getdays()

-Returns the number of full days worked based on the number of working minutes divided by the number in hours in a working day.
+Returns an integrer of the number of full days worked calculated from the return of getminutes() divided by the number of available minutes in a working day.